SixLabors/docs/articles/imagesharp/tiff.md

 # TIFF

-TIFF is useful in workflows where compression mode, pixel layout, and metadata fidelity matter more than broad browser support.
+TIFF is less about browser delivery and more about control.
+When a workflow cares about archival fidelity, scanning, publishing, print, or carrying richer metadata and pixel-layout choices forward, TIFF is often the format that gives you the room to do it.

 ImageSharp exposes a range of TIFF-specific encoder and metadata options for those cases.

 ## Format Characteristics